 Along with this is the Krishna legend.
 When the Brahmins saw that the Christians believed in a Christ who was God becoming man and that God the Father sent Christ down to the earth to show special favor to man and to redeem man from sin, "the Brahmins invented, not one but several incarnations" (or Christ-type) "making it appear that they" (were greater than) "the Christians and all other nations" proving that they received the greatest favor from God.
-The idea of Krishna began and grew between 600-750AD (even though they claim Krishna himself came into existence about 3000BC, but very hard to prove the historical dates in Hinduism).
+The idea of Krishna began and grew between 600-750AD (even though they claim Krishna himself came into existence about 3000BC, but very hard to prove the historical had disciples spread their teaching descend to hell, rise, ascend to heaven dates in Hinduism).
 During this time Christianity was growing rapidly in India.